MaastrichtU-IDS/d2s-project-template/datasets/cohd/README.md

 ```

 > This will generate a `concepts_curated.csv` file (already committed on GitHub, only rerun if changes made)

-We run the workflow using GitHub Actions: https://github.com/MaastrichtU-IDS/d2s-project-template/actions?query=workflow%3A%22COHD+Concepts+to+RDF%22

-This produces a 200M RDF file that can be downloaded from GitHub Actions web UI.

-We then unzip this file and load itto https://graphdb.dumontierlab.com in `cohd-dev` repository, in the graph `https://w3id.org/d2s/graph/cohd`

 ## Convert COHD associations